Yosano Akiko: A poet's life

 She followed this with twenty more tanka anthologies over the course of her career, including Koigoromo (Robe of Love) and Maihime (Dancer).
 Her husband Tekkan was also a poet, but his reputation was eclipsed by hers.
 He continued to publish his wife's work and to encourage her in her literary career.
 Yosano Akiko was an extraordinarily prolific writer.
 She could produce as many as 50 poems in one sitting.
 During the course of her lifetime, Yosano Akiko is thought to have written between 20,000 and 50,000 poems.
 She also wrote 11 books of prose, many of which neglected by literary critics and audiences.

-Yosano helped to found what was originally a girls' school, the Bunka Gakuin (Institute of Culture), together with Nishimura Isaku, Kawasaki Natsu and others, and became its first dean and chief lecturer.
+Yosano helped to found what was originally a girls' school, the Bunka Gakuin (Institute of Culture), together with Nishimura Isaku, Natsu Kawasaki and others, and became its first dean and chief lecturer.
 She assisted many aspiring writers to gain a foothold in the literary world.
 She was a lifelong advocate of women's education.
 She also translated the Japanese classics into modern Japanese, including the Shinyaku Genji Monogatari (Newly Translated Tale of Genji) and Shinyaku Eiga Monogatari (Newly Translated Tale of Flowering Fortunes).

 Yosano's poem Kimi Shinitamou koto nakare (君死にたもうこと勿れ, Thou Shalt Not Die), addressed to her younger brother, was published in Myōjō during the height of the Russo-Japanese War and was extremely controversial.
 Made into a song, it was used as a mild form of anti-war protest, as the number of Japanese casualties from the bloody Siege of Port Arthur became public.
 In September 1904, Yosano had learned that Japanese soldiers at Port Arthur were being used as "human bullets", being strapped with explosives and sent to blast holes through the Russian barbed wire entanglements in suicide missions.
 Yosano's younger brother was serving in the Imperial Army and attached to the forces besieging Port Arthur.
-In Bushido, it was the highest honor for a man to die for the Emperor, and knowing of her brother's impulsive nature, Yosano was seized with the fear that he might volunteer to be a "human bullet", inspiring her to write a poem pledging with him to think of his widowed mother.
+In Bushido, it was the highest honor for a man to die for the Emperor, and knowing of her brother's impulsive nature, Yosano was seized with the fear that he might volunteer to be a "human bullet", inspiring her to write a poem pleading with him to think of his widowed mother.